AdvaniaSE/PowerShellFundamentals/06. Text and Files/Detailed.md

 $NewCSV | Out-File -FilePath <path/to/MyLabFile.csv>
 ```

-- Read or import the new content of the `MyLabFile.csv` file in a way that converts it from a string to an object, and store it in variable `$MyUserList`
+- Read or import the new content of the `MyLabFile.csv` file in a way that converts it from a string to an object, and store it in a variable called `$MyUserList`

 ```PowerShell
 # Piping the content to ConvertFrom-Csv converts the comma-separated text to a list of objects